scalabli/quo/docs/api.rst

 the first argument can be a callback and all other arguments and keyword arguments are forwarded directly to the function.

-the first argument is a click command object.
-In that case all arguments are forwarded as well but proper click parameters (options and click arguments) must be keyword arguments and Click will fill in defaults.
+the first argument is a quo command object.
+In that case all arguments are forwarded as well but proper quo parameters (options and quo arguments) must be keyword arguments and quo will fill in defaults.

-Note that before Click 3.2 keyword arguments were not properly filled in against the intention of this code and no context was created.
+Note that before quo 3.2 keyword arguments were not properly filled in against the intention of this code and no context was created.
 For more information about this change and why it was done in a bugfix release see Upgrading to 3.2.

 invoked_subcommand = None
 This flag indicates if a subcommand is going to be executed.
 A group callback can use this information to figure out if it’s being executed directly or because the execution flow passes onwards to a subcommand.
 By default it’s None, but it can be the name of the subcommand to execute.